EevaL/cleandata/README.md

 This repo contains code to clean and summarise the data set XX (from XX).
 It also contains the data and related documentation (retrieved on the 9th of January, 2015).

+To run the script you need to download the data and unzip all files in your working directory, as well as set the correct path to your working directory in the beginning of the run_analysis.R cleanData() function.

 License:
 ========